oflisback/nvim-config-switcher/README.md

 ### Rofi menu

-Use the rofi menu to list available configurations and select what configuration to be used when launching vim via the launcher.
+Use the rofi menu to list available environments and select which environment that is to be used when launching neovim via the launcher.

 Map a keyboard shortcut to make it convenient to launch the rofi menu.